sa-ml/saml2026/_pages/calls/submissions.md

 3. Each RR stage 1 submission at SAML gets one of three outcomes: reject, accept with revisions, or accept as is (notification: March 13, 2026).
 4. All accepted RR stage 1 submissions are published in the ICSA companion proceedings (camera-ready deadline: March 27, 2026).
 5. At the SAML workshop, the accepted RR stage 1 submissions are presented and discussed, with potential further improvements to the study design.
-6. The authors submit these revised RR stage 1 papers to TOSEM in the RR track (deadline: July 22, 2026).
+6. The authors submit these revised RR stage 1 papers to TOSEM in the RR track (deadline: July 22, 2026, but the earlier the better).
 7. The reviewer contact details for each accepted RR submission are forwarded to TOSEM.
 8. TOSEM invites the reviewers.
 If there were no (requested) changes, they greenlight the submission.
 Otherwise, they check the updates.
 Sometimes, there is a minor revision.
 The stage 1 submission is not published again at TOSEM.
 9. The RR stage 1 submission is accepted at TOSEM, which forms an agreement between authors and reviewers, i.e., if the described study design is followed and deviations are reasonably explained, the paper will be accepted, irrespective of the study results.
 The authors then execute the study and write the paper about the results.